mpi-astronomy/FAQ/faq/chapters/python/virtualenv.md

 pixi run checkversion
 ```

-Pixi can even be used to install packages globall, which can be extremely useful on systems were you don't have root access, for example MPCDF.
-You can use this to install your favorite command line tools.
+Pixi can even be used to install packages globally, which can be extremely useful on systems where you don't have root access, such as MPCDF.
+You can also use this to install your favorite command-line tools.
 ```
 pixi global install bat # Like cat, but with wings
 ```

-It even promises to be able to allow you to publish projects to conda-forge in the future, though this has not been implemented yet.
+It even promises to allow you to publish projects to conda-forge in the future, though this still needs to be implemented.

 Pros: Want one tool that can do it all? `pixi` appears to promise this.
 It doesn't matter what language you develop in or what platform you are on, `pixi` enables you to make highly reproducible packages and workflows with minimal effort.
 If you are a fan of project-scoped environments, this might be for you.

 Cons: This package is still in development.
-It has high promise, but still has much ground to cover.
+It has high promise but still has much ground to cover.